 You can complain to one of these offices even if you’re not sure it has jurisdiction over your complaint: It will refer matters it can’t handle to another state agency or a federal agency.
 The matter might be resolved via phone or email, but these offices may also perform inspections, gather evidence from third parties, do legal or technical research, or mediate the dispute.
 Staff might do more than resolve your complaint; they might get the merchant to agree to change business practices and/or provide relief to additional aggrieved consumers; or they might force the business to pay penalties.

-In addition to government offices, you can seek help from a private agency, such as the Better Business Bureau, or from the watchdog department of a local media outlet—for example, WPVI’s Call For Action (866-978-4232) or NBC10 Responds (215-201-5310).
+In addition to government consumer agencies, you can seek help from a private agency, such as the Better Business Bureau or Call For Action.

 If you still can’t resolve your complaint, you may be able to bring an action in small claims court.
 Most courts have legal advisers to help you prepare your case.